 Why set a minimum selling price?

-Without a minimum selling price, you're working for nothing.
-You pay for ingredients, energy, staff and rent.
-If your selling price is too low, you lose money on every croissant or cake you sell.
+Without a minimum selling price, you're essentially working for free.
+You're paying for ingredients, energy, staff and rent.
+If your selling price falls below your true costs, every croissant or cake you sell actually costs you money.

 ⚠️ Watch out:

 Many bakers think: "If I'm cheap, I'll sell more."
-But selling more at a loss means more loss.
-You can't be cheap and stay profitable.
+But selling more at a loss just multiplies your losses.
+You can't discount your way to profitability.

 The formula for minimum selling price